Maxinne-02/Maxinne-02/README.md

-My name is Maxinne
+My codename is Maxinne

-Studying Software Engineering in University

-Currently Learning C via books, courses , yt and uni
+I'm a student that loves conding and planning Currently studying Software Engineering at the University of Unicesumar and a Technical Course in Systems Analysis and Development at Uninter.